Stockholder Engagement

 • Strong independent Lead Director

-• Robust director refreshment and succession planning process (5 new independent directors added from fiscal 2020 - fiscal 2023)
+• Robust director refreshment and succession planning process (5 new independent directors added since 2020)

 • Annual, robust Board and committee self-evaluation process